-This fifth release kicks the ass but confuses the head while doing so.
-It starts off with a typically Norwegian sound as you’d expect but then it slows down and begins to sound like Celtic Frost without Tom G. I love me some early CF, don’t misunderstand, but the repeating change from one to the other makes for a choppy listening experience, especially if you've been bathing in the ‘Unholy Trinity’ just prior to Panzerfaust.
-To put it plainly, there's some excellent tracks but very little coherence; it’s more like a compilation.
+Album the fifth kicks the ass but confuses the head while doing so.
+It starts with a typically Norwegian sound, as you'd expect, but then slows down and begins to sound like Celtic Frost without Tom G. I love me some early CF, don’t misunderstand, but the repeating change from one to the other makes for a choppy listening experience, especially if you've been bathing in the 'Unholy Trinity' just prior to Panzerfaust.
+To put it plainly, there's some excellent tracks but very little coherence; it feels more like a compilation.

 One half of the original Carter USM line up (the other half can be found HERE), Jim Bob sticks close to what he knows, which, happily, is also what he does best.
 It has the same kind of pissed-off pop melodies that characterised a lot of Carter songs, and the same kind of winding-down feelings that speak to the common man.